Stephen Roche: 1987 Triple Crown

 On stage 21, crossing the Galibier and Madeleine and finishing at La Plagne, Roche attacked early, was away for several hours but was caught on the last climb.
 His nearest rival Pedro Delgado then attacked.
 Despite being almost one-and-a-half minutes in arrears midway up the last climb, Roche pulled the deficit back to 4 seconds.
 Roche collapsed and lost consciousness and was given oxygen.
 When asked when revived if he was okay, he replied "Oui, mais pas de femme toute de suite" ("yes, but I am not ready for a woman straight away").

 The yellow jersey (worn by the leader of the general classification) changed hands several times with Charly Mottet, Roche, Jean François Bernard and Delgado all wearing it before Roche used the final 35 km time trial to overturn a half-minute gap and win the Tour by 40 seconds, which was at the time the second-narrowest margin (in 1968 Jan Janssen had beaten Herman Van Springel by 38 seconds; two years after Roche's victory, Greg LeMond beat Laurent Fignon by 8 seconds).
 Roche became only the fifth cyclist in history to win the Tour and the Giro in the same year.
-He was also the only Irishman to win the Tour de France.
+He was the second Irish person to win the Tour de France, following in the tyre tracks of Millie Robinson, who won the Tour de France Féminin in 1955, but remains the only Irishman to win the Tour de France.
 Irish Taoiseach Charles Haughey joined Roche on the podium on the Champs-Élysées.

 Later that year, with victory at the World road race championship in Villach in Austria, Roche became only the second to win the Triple Crown of Cycling.
 Roche arrived with insufficient training although he worked during the 23-lap, 278 km undulating terrain for his teammate Sean Kelly and escaped in the race-winning break only while covering for his countryman.
 With Moreno Argentin in the following group, Kelly did not chase and as the break slowed and jostling for position began for a sprint, Roche attacked 500 m from the finish and crossed the line with metres to spare.

 Victory in the season-long Super Prestige Pernod International competition was assured.